 Introduction to vTPMs

-vTPMs perform cryptographic coprocessor capabilities in software.
+vTPMs provide hardware-based, security-related functions such as random number generation, attestation, key generation, and more.
 When added to a virtual machine, a vTPM enables the guest operating system to create and store keys that are private.
 These keys are not exposed to the guest operating system itself.
 Therefore, the virtual machine attack surface is reduced.
 Usually, compromising the guest operating system compromises its secrets, but enabling a vTPM greatly reduces this risk.
 These keys can be used only by the guest operating system for encryption or signing.
 With an attached vTPM, a third party can remotely attest to (validate) the identity of the firmware and the guest operating system.

-You can add a vTPM to either a new virtual machine or an existing virtual machine.
+You can add a vTPM to either a new or an existing virtual machine.
 A vTPM depends on virtual machine encryption to secure vital TPM data.
-When you configure a vTPM, VM encryption automatically encrypts the virtual machine files but not the disks.
+When you configure a vTPM, the virtual machine files are encrypted but not the disks.
 You can choose to add encryption explicitly for the virtual machine and its disks.

-You can also back up a virtual machine enabled with a vTPM.
-The backup must include all virtual machine data, including the *.nvram file.
+When you back up a virtual machine enabled with a vTPM, the backup must include all virtual machine data, including the *.nvram file.
 If your backup does not include the *.nvram file, you cannot restore a virtual machine with a vTPM.
 Also, because the VM home files of a vTPM-enabled virtual machine are encrypted, ensure that the encryption keys are available at the time of a restore.